awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-asgenterstandby.md

 **Description**

-Change the standby state of an Amazon EC2 instance in an Auto Scaling group\.
+Change the standby state of an EC2 instance in an Auto Scaling group\.

 **Document Type**